Gray chevron arrow pointing to the right

 What Is THCA?

-Does THCA make people high?
+Does THCA get people high?

 THCA does not possess psychoactive properties in its natural state.
 The molecular structure of THCA prevents it from binding to the brain receptors associated with producing a feeling of being high.
 However, this applies only when THCA is consumed raw, such as by juicing freshly harvested cannabis.

-How THCA Converts to THC
+How THCA Converts to THC: The "Decarb" Process

 THCA Therapeutic Effects